BrendaMichelle/js-dom-mini-challenge/README.md

 **YOUR NOTES**
 ```
+1. create an element in the parent document
+2. add the attributes that you want the elements to have
+3. find where on the page we're appending them to and add them in the correct order - child appends to parent
 ```

 **NOTE**: The `data-id` attribute is a custom property known as a "dataset attribute".
 They're useful for adding additional data to the DOM that doesn't have any effect on CSS of what the user sees - they're purely meant as tools for Javascript developers.
 We'll use this `data-id` attribute in the next deliverable.